Official Answers by Chaosium

 The Parry (page 197)

-Is it allowed to parry a strike, that is hitting an adventurer next to you?
+Can an attack that is hitting an adventurer next to you be parried?

 In a melee, if the situation, placement of individuals, speed of the individual and available parries feels right and GM thinks it’s cool – Yes.
 (MGF page 6).